narwhalacademy/zebra-crossing/README.md

 #### Set up your home wifi router

-- Login to the administration and settings dashboard (check your router's instructions but it's often at `http://192.168.0.1`)
+- Login to the administration and settings dashboard (check your router's instructions, though it's usually accessible by going to `http://192.168.0.1` on your web browser).
 - If the password to login to this dashboard is really simple, then update it.
 - Look through what devices are connected to the network right now (click around until you find the `access control`) and make sure you know what every device on the list is.
 - If you see these options, turn them off.
 Look for them under `advanced settings` or `gateway functions`: